 The application for the Winter Semester opens on October 1.
 The Early Admission application period runs from October 1 to November 1.
 Mount Royal only has an intake for the Winter Semester to a limited number of programs.
 Please visit our A-Z Programs page for more information on which programs accept applications for this semester.
 We may continue to accept applications to certain programs past the November 1 Early Admission deadline based on program space and availability.

 Mount Royal accepts a limited number of students to Open Studies for the Spring Semester.
 Applications open in late February.
 Please note that Spring Semester is considered independently from the Fall and Winter Semester.
-This means that if you are applying to become a student in the Spring Semester you will also be required to apply for the Fall Semester if you wish to continue as a student at Mount Royal University.
+This means that if you are applying to become a student in the Spring Semester you will also be required to apply for the Fall Semester if you wish to continue as a student at Mount Royal University either in Open Studies or in another program.
 If you are admitted to the Fall or Winter Semester, however, you may attend subsequent semesters, including the Spring Semester, as a continuing student.

 Mount Royal is part of the Alberta Post-secondary Application System (Apply Alberta).
 You will use Apply Alberta to apply for admission if you: